Tasting experience: wildflowers, honey, and a hint of spice (reminiscent of Himalayan white tea).

-Wild!Georgia (the country) has almost two centuries of tea growing traditions, and it’s barely in the radar screen of tea drinkers in North America.It should be.
+Wild!Georgia (the country) has almost two centuries of tea-growing traditions, and it’s barely on the radar screen of tea drinkers in North America.It should be.

 In the early 19th century, demand for Chinese tea was at a record high in the Russian Empire.As boatloads of (legally and illegally) traded tea reached Russian ports, a few visionary entrepreneurs decided to take a shot at growing tea plants in some of the (arguably few) suitable locations within the Empire.